AC BTU Calculator

 - Size of air conditioning condenser.
 Units too big cool homes too rapidly.
 Therefore, they don't go through the intended cycles, which were intentionally designed for out of the factory.
 This may shorten the lifespan of the air conditioner.
 On the other hand, if the unit is too small, it will run too often throughout the day, also overworking itself to exhaustion because it isn't being used efficiently as intended.

 - Ceiling fans can assist in lowering BTU usage by improving air circulation.
 Any home or room can be a victim of dead spots, or specific areas of improper airflow.
 This can be the back corner of the living room behind a couch, the bathroom with no vent and a big window, or the laundry room.
 Thermostats placed in dead spots can inaccurately manage the temperatures of homes.
 Running fans can help to distribute temperatures evenly across the whole room or house.

 - The color of roofs can affect BTU usage.
-Darker surface absorbs more radiant energy than a lighter one.
+A darker surface absorbs more radiant energy than a lighter one.
 Even dirty white roofs (with noticeably darker shades) compared to newer, cleaner surfaces resulted in noticeable differences.

 - Shape of the home.
-A long narrow house has more wall than a square house with the same square footage, which means heat loss.
+A long narrow house has more walls than a square house with the same square footage, which means heat loss.